 Cry out the vengeance of the people!

 "Forward forward forward forward forward!"

 —Refrain of "The Worker's Marseillaise"

-Tropes of the Great October Socialist Revolution (its official name in the USSR) and Russian Civil War
+Tropes present in depictions of the Great October Socialist Revolution (its official name in the USSR) and Russian Civil War in fiction:

 - Apocalypse How: A Regional Societal Collapse.